Integrated Policy Roadmap for Sustainable Media Ecosystem

 4. Rise of Home Shopping

 Home shopping transmission fees first appeared at 2.44 trillion won in 2017 and reached 2.02 trillion won in 2024, becoming the third-largest revenue source.
-This has established itself as a new revenue stream for the broadcasting industry and is significant as pure external inflow without internal transactions.
+As a pure external inflow with no internal transaction component, home shopping fees now constitute a significant and stable revenue stream.

 5. Stagnation of Net Inflow Revenue